cengstro/caseyengstrom.ca/content/blog/2021-05-31-volunteer-protocol/index.markdown

 ![algae-trees](garibaldi.jpg)

-^^definitely snow algae.
+^^definitely Algae.

 ![dirt-v-algae](dirt-v-snow.jpg)

-^^That's dirt.
+^^that's Dirt.
 Although you can see some pink algae in the background--but that's outside of the 5 metre radius, so I would classify this point as Dirt.

 **3A Take photo.** Click the red/blue pin, then click the the little green (i) button to edit the point.
 Use camera button to enter photography mode.
 Take a photo that you think is representative of the nearby snow surface (see above for examples).